 - Melt fat, and add dry ingredients.
 Gradually add the liquids and onion juice.

 - Sprinkle parsley and cheese on top when ready to serve.

 Both recipes courtesy of Depression Era Cooking and Recipes.

-Beans, Rice & Lentils
+Depression-Era Recipes With Beans, Rice and Lentils

-Lentils With Rice & Tomatoes
+Lentils With Rice and Tomatoes